k9mail/k9mail-docs/docs/en/current/settings/account.md

 Available options are: 10, 25, 50, 100, 250, 500, 1000, All.

-## Cryptography
+## End-to-end encryption

-This section allows you to select a crypto provider that allows you to encrypt/decrypt and sign/verify messages using the OpenPGP standard.
+This section allows you to select a cryptography provider that allows you to encrypt and decrypt messages using the OpenPGP standard.

-**Note:** Currently only [APG](https://play.google.com/store/apps/details?id=org.thialfihar.android.apg) (Android Privacy Guard) and [OpenKeychain](https://www.openkeychain.org/) are supported as a crypto provider.
+**Note:** Currently only [OpenKeychain](https://www.openkeychain.org/) is supported as a crypto provider.
 Check the [PGP/MIME](../security/pgpmime.md) section for details on how to use it.

 ### OpenPGP Provider